mfadriquela/parkit/README.md

 ############################################################################################
 How to run parkit on desktop

-Note: Skip step 1 and 2 if you already imported parkit

 1. Open phonegap desktop application.

 2. Click the "+" icon and select "open existing project".